GatCode/OpenGrind/README.md

 The getting started section below assumes that you are using the same hardware and configuration as stated in this [Instructable](https://www.instructables.com/The-14-Sophisticated-Coffee-Grinder-Timer/).

 A shppinglist can be found und [Instructable](https://www.instructables.com/The-14-Sophisticated-Coffee-Grinder-Timer/) or [here]( https://github.com/Steffeeeen1234/OpenGrind/blob/master/assets/Shppinglist.png) is an image of the parts I bought today.
+I didn't looked at ebay or ali express.
+I just bought everything at one electrinic store.
+It cost me round about 40 euro.

 ## Getting Started